Podcaster & UFC Commentator Joe Rogan Issues Apology: ‘I F***** Up’

 “They’ve arrested people for lighting forest fires up there.
 They’ve arrested left-wing people for lighting these forest fires,” Rogan continued.
 “You know, air quote ‘activists.’
 And this is something that’s also not widely being reported – that people have actually been arrested for lighting fires up there.”

-Rogan Issued an Apology and Retraction After Receiving Criticism Online About the Comment
+Rogan Issued an Apology & Retraction After Receiving Criticism Online About the Comment

 Rogan received criticism online after making the claim during the podcast with Murray and was accused of spreading misinformation.
-For example, one user wrote, “Joe Rogan lies to his millions of listeners that left-wing activists are starting forest fires in Oregon.
+One user wrote, “Joe Rogan lies to his millions of listeners that left-wing activists are starting forest fires in Oregon.
 This dangerous claim has been completely debunked.”

 View this post on Instagram